AL-SCHOOL/Music-Playlists/OpenSource.md

 - Save changes made to the file.

 **Step 7:** Publish
-- On GitHub create a GitHub Page (Settings -> Pages -> Branch -> Main -> Save), on an IDE, launch the file "index.html"
+- On GitHub create a GitHub Page (Settings -> Pages -> Branch -> Main -> Save), on an IDE launch the file "index.html"
 - Enjoy!